JungVictor/jungvictor.github.io/doc/welcome.md

 # MDDLib <!-- {docsify-ignore-all} -->

+!> **The wiki is currently under construction.**
+As such, some pages are not yet written or complete, and some pages might be outdated.
+We're trying our best to update it as soon as possible.

 MDDLib is distributed under MIT License.

 Copyright (c) 2021, Victor JUNG, Jean-Charles RÉGIN & Steve MALALEL.